 capacity and capability across Welsh public services.

-Jo became a board member in June 2018 and is also a member of our People and Organisational Development Committee.
+Jo became become a board member in June 2018 and Chair of our People and Organisational Development Committee in December 2021.

 Rachael is an ICAEW chartered accountant.
 She trained at PricewaterhouseCoopers (PWC) in London and has a BSc Hons degree in Chemistry from Imperial College, London.
 Rachael joined DVLA in 2003 and became Finance Director in December 2013.
 She is responsible for providing financial leadership at a strategic and operational level, ensuring sound and appropriate governance and risk management controls are in place across the agency.